-The Co-operative has now completed the development of 18 home and land packages of medium-density housing, called the Clusters.
-A number of building defects are being actively managed.
+The Co-operative completed the development of 18 home and land packages of medium-density housing, called the Clusters as part of the Stage One development.
+While the pandemic caused a number of building issues, most of the Cluster defects have been completed and the remaining ones are being actively managed.